BhavanJ/Object-classification-Tensorflow/README.md

 # Object-classification-Tensorflow
 Visual Learning &amp; Recognition Assignment 1: Object Classification with TensorFlow

-Train multi-label image classification models using the [TensorFlow](www.tensorflow.org) (TF) framework.
+Aim: Train multi-label image classification models using the [TensorFlow](www.tensorflow.org) (TF) framework.
 Classify images from the PASCAL 2007 dataset into the objects present in the image.

 ## Task 0: MNIST 10-digit classification in TensorFlow